 A distinctive characteristic of these publishers is that they send emails that seem to be directed personally to the recipient researcher or postgraduate student which is a way to promise a fast and sure acceptance of a submitted manuscript.
 In other words, they are out to catch potential authors for their journals.
 This type of publishers and journals are therefore called predatory publishers and predatory journals.

 Since open access journals don't finance their publishing by subscriptions they are usually charging a so-called author fee, or APC (Author Processing Charge).
 It is nothing peculiar with this financial model as long as the publisher (or journal) is a legitimate one and performs the peer review and editorial work it promises.
-But in the case of these predatory publishers and journals this peer review and editorial work is not performed and in many cases they are not transparent which costs are included.
+But in the case of these predatory publishers and journals, this peer review and editorial work are not performed and in many cases, they are not transparent which costs are included.
 The fee might be apparent first when the author is long into the publishing process.

 Eriksson, S. & Helgesson, G. (2017).
 The false academy: predatory publishing in science and bioethics.
 Medicine, Health Care And Philosophy, 20(2), 163-170. doi: https://dx.doi.org/10.1007%2Fs11019-016-9740-3

 Predatory open access publishing. (n.d.).
 In Wikipedia.
 Retrieved October 5, 2017, from https://en.wikipedia.org/wiki/Predatory_open_access_publishing

 Thorne, S., Chinn, P. L., Nicoll, L. H., Pickler, R., D'Antonio, P., Connolly, C., ...
 Bradley-Springer, L. (2014).
 Predatory publishing: What editors need to know.
 Nurse Author & Editor, 24(3), 2.
 Retrieved from http://naepub.com/predatory-publishing/2014-24-3-2/